Living in Portugal

 We asked people if there is a lot of crime.
 They answered:

 "Overall, Portugal is generally considered to be a safe country, with a low rate of violent crime.
 Petty crime does occur in Portugal, such as pickpocketing and theft, but statistics indicate it is generally in line with other European countries.
-Security and surveillance, particularly in busier urban areas, is mostly visible and effective," explained one expat living in Portugal.
+Security and surveillance, particularly in busier urban areas, is mostly visible and effective," remarked one expat living in Portugal.

 Is there a lot of diversity?
 Are people in Portugal accepting of differences?

 "Madeira and Funchal in particular are getting more diverse with this current influx of immigrants.
 While local people are friendly, you may experience some negativity over the perception that foreigners are causing a rising cost of living; especially housing costs.
 Some Madeirans resent immigrants for using precious medical resources and other government resources.
 One sore spot is immigrants who don’t learn Portuguese.
 So if you are new, make an effort to learn Portuguese as soon as possible.
-(Yes it is a difficult language and I am struggling with it)," remarked one expat who made the move to Funchal.
+(Yes it is a difficult language and I am struggling with it)," remarked one expat living in Funchal, Portugal.

 Get Quote